quii/mockingjay-server/README.md

 - Currently the CDC part only checks status codes.
 Now need to check structure of content.
 	- JSON
 	- XML
-- Get the binaries built somewhere
+- Get the binaries built somewhere for non gophers
 - Code is a mess and hacky right now, needs tests.
 - Performance tests needed too.
 Pretty sure it can be sped up by checking the endpoints concurrenty.